Irrevocable Trust vs. LLC for Asset Protection in Florida

 How Creditors Attack Each Structure

 Creditors challenge irrevocable trusts primarily through fraudulent transfer claims.
-If a person transfers assets to an irrevocable trust after a claim exists or while a claim is foreseeable, a creditor can argue the transfer was made to hinder, delay, or defraud creditors under Florida’s Uniform Fraudulent Transfer Act.
+If a person transfers assets to an irrevocable trust after a claim exists or while a claim is foreseeable, a creditor can argue the transfer was made to hinder, delay, or defraud creditors under Florida’s Uniform Voidable Transactions Act.
 Florida courts look at timing, whether the transferor retained any benefit, and whether the transfer left the person unable to pay existing debts.

 Creditors attack LLCs through several avenues.
 For single-member LLCs, the charging order is not the creditor’s exclusive remedy.
 Under § 605.0503(4), a court can order foreclosure of a single-member LLC interest if a charging order will not satisfy the judgment within a reasonable time.
 The creditor can then become the sole member and liquidate the LLC’s assets.
-Multi-member LLCs do not have this vulnerability—§ 605.0503(3) makes the charging order the sole and exclusive remedy.
+Multi-member LLCs do not have this vulnerability.
+Section 605.0503(3) makes the charging order the sole and exclusive remedy.

 Creditors also attack LLCs by piercing the entity veil.
 If the LLC’s owner commingled personal and business funds, failed to observe corporate formalities, or used the LLC as a personal piggy bank, a court may disregard the entity and treat its assets as the owner’s personal property.
 An irrevocable trust has no equivalent vulnerability because the trust’s protection comes from the transfer of ownership, not from entity formalities.

-Florida’s Self-Settled Trust Limitation
+Florida’s Self-Settled Trust Prohibition

-This means an irrevocable trust only protects assets when the person at risk is not a beneficiary.
+An irrevocable trust only protects assets when the person at risk is not a beneficiary.
 The typical structure is a family irrevocable trust where one spouse creates the trust for the benefit of the other spouse and children.
 The creating spouse transfers assets into the trust, retains no beneficial interest, and the assets become unreachable by the creating spouse’s creditors.

 An LLC has no comparable limitation.
-A person can own 100% of a multi-member LLC (by adding a family member or trust as the second member) and still receive charging order protection against personal creditors.
+A person can own 100% of a multi-member LLC (by adding a family member or irrevocable trust as the second member) and still receive charging order protection against personal creditors.
 The LLC protects the owner’s interest even though the owner remains economically connected to the asset.

 What Each Structure Protects Best

 Irrevocable trusts are strongest for liquid assets, investment accounts, and property that does not generate income the owner needs personally.
-When a physician transfers a $2 million brokerage account to an irrevocable trust for the benefit of a spouse and children, the account is completely beyond the physician’s creditors.
+When a physician transfers a $2 million brokerage account to an irrevocable trust for the benefit of a spouse and children, the account is beyond the physician’s creditors entirely.
 The trustee manages and invests the assets, and the beneficiary spouse can receive distributions at the trustee’s discretion.

 LLCs are strongest for business operations, rental real estate, and income-producing property where the owner needs active management control and regular cash flow.
 An LLC that owns three rental properties keeps tenant lawsuits and property liabilities contained within the entity while the owner continues to manage the properties and receive distributions.

 The mismatch occurs when the wrong structure is applied to the wrong asset.
 Placing rental real estate into an irrevocable trust means the owner loses management control and direct access to rental income.
-Placing a passive investment portfolio into an LLC adds entity maintenance costs without providing materially better protection than a properly structured trust.
+Placing a passive investment portfolio into an LLC adds entity maintenance costs without providing materially better protection than a properly structured irrevocable trust.

 Real estate presents a specific tradeoff.
 Transferring a primary residence to an irrevocable trust may forfeit Florida’s homestead exemption, which provides unlimited value protection under the state constitution.
 A homestead worth $3 million is already fully protected by the exemption.
-Placing it in a trust may reduce rather than increase the protection.
+Placing it in an irrevocable trust may reduce rather than increase the protection.

 Combining an Irrevocable Trust and an LLC